sg-dev/sg-website/content/talks/2023_MMM/Schweitzer/index.md

 Conversely, social and political scientists need to be aware of the quantitative methods and  formal models to measure polarization, beyond established surveys.
 The existing research gap manifests itself between disciplines, but also between scientific communities.
-Events, i.e. conferences or workshops, that succeed in bringing these communities together are rare, if not existing.
+Conferences or workshops that succeed in bringing these communities together are rare.
 The discourse is siloed in disciplinary activities.
 To break up such silos requires scientific translators, i.e. researchers with an experience in communicating with different scientific communities.